laraabcd/repos/2024-llvm-libc-contributions.md

 here are my llvm prs from the year 2024.
 I added about 40 floating point math functions.
-And `fmul: double x double -> float` with some guidance. and coauthored the dekker double-double implementation for `fmul` for the fma usecase.
+And `fmul: double x double -> float` with some guidance. and coauthored the dekker double-double implementation of `fmul` for the fma use case.
 And some (mpfr) tests and entrypoints.

 https://github.com/llvm/llvm-project/commit/a205a854e06d36c1d0def3e3bc3743defdb6abc1